VinayakVispute/Police-Feedback-System-SSIP-Hackerthon/README.md

 <li> Generating QR Code According to Conditions </li>
 <li> Working on Forget Password and Email Confirmation for Forget Password </li>
 <li> Connecting Sign Up Webpage to our Website and Implemeting Validation on SignUp Page </li>
+<li> Working on QR Code Generator according to Selection </li>
+<li> Implementation of OTP Verification and Feedback Form for Customer</li>

 </ul>